Treatment for acne depends on how severe it is. It can take several months of treatment before acne symptoms improve.

 A hint found on many websites is that toothpaste can dry up individual spots.

 While toothpaste does contain antibacterial substances, it also contains substances that can irritate and damage your skin.

+Using toothpaste in this way isn't recommended.
 There are far more effective and safer treatments available from pharmacists or your GP.
-Using toothpaste in this way is not recommended.